jdferreira/data-processing-book/en/module8.md

 Save the file as `module8.py` in the previous folder, and click on `Run` and then `Run Module` and observe the output.

-3. Add the following code after the previous script to search for all enzymes whose sequence contains three consecutive alanines `AAAAA`:
+3. Add the following code after the previous script to search, using regular expressions, the enzymes whose aminoacid sequence matches a certain pattern.
+Start by searching for all enzymes whose sequence contains three consecutive alanines `AAA`:
 ```python
 	(code from step 2)